HuzaifaIrfan-Automation/peoplesoft-feedback-forms-filler/README.md

-# PeopleSoft CMS FeedBack Form Auto Filler (Educational Purposes only)
+# PeopleSoft NUST CMS FeedBack Form Auto Filler (Educational Purposes only)
+To AutoFill Student Course Evaluation Forms And Student Teacher Evaluation Forms Only..

 Only for Educational Purposes
 Use at your own Risk.
 All code is open source

-Test confirmed....
 ## Description

 Feedback Form Auto Filler That automatically fills forms for you so that